 Map of Westport, MO and its additions

 As documented in the historical account from the Missouri Valley Special Collections at the Kansas City Public Library, The town of Westport, in 1838, stood near the western edge of the American frontier and served as a disembarking point for traders following the Santa Fe Trail to present-day New Mexico, then a part of Mexico.
 To reach Westport from the east, traders traveled by river to a natural rock landing near the junction of the Kansas and Missouri Rivers and then trekked four miles south to Westport.
 This is an original 1885 map of Westport Missouri, by Charles C. Spalding, C.E.

 Leaders in Kansas City business have been involved in their city's larger civic life since the first settlers came here in the 1820s.
-The first formal organization though, dates from 1856, when a small group of local businessmen established the first commercial organization of Kansas City for the purposes of general public improvement.
+The first formal organization, though, dates from 1856 when a small group of local businessmen established the first commercial organization of Kansas City for the purposes of general public improvement.

-This large textile piece exhibits a blossoming geometric pattern executed with vibrant woven yarn.
+This large textile work exhibits a blossoming geometric pattern executed with vibrant woven yarn.
 Large fields of hot pink alternates with yellow and green borders that surround the repeated geometric design.
 The design and illumination of color work together to create an effect similar to a stained-glass window.
 Up close, thin black lines that separate colors within the pattern imitate the sautered lines of stained glass designs.
 The anticipated smoothness of the piece is pleasantly offset by the texture of the yarn itself, woven in and out of a clear plastic grid beneath.